EPISODE 5-The Prime Minister and the Prof – How does friendship influence political power?

 Gladwell acknowledges Lindeman’s profound prejudices but points to his dogged loyalty to Churchill as the true motives behind his denial of food for India.
 In the 1940’s, India was still a colony of Britain and during the war, exported food, raw materials and manpower to Britain to aid in the war effort.
 According to Mukejuree, Churchill hated India; he hated Gandhi and his efforts for India, resented how the empire depended on India for help and was altogether malevolent and bigoted towards Indian people in general.

 Lindeman’s claims about being unable to help India were lies.
 Shipping archives from World War II reveal that Britain had stockpiles of surplus wheat and plenty of boats to spare.
-By the end of 1943 several boats, sometimes full of wheat passed India as men women and children died in the streets.
+By the end of 1943, several boats full of wheat passed India as men women and children died in the streets.

 In his previous episode, Gladwell commented about history being told from a biased perspective.
 Churchill wrote a memoir entitled “The Second World War”.
 It is six volumes long and considered to be authoritative.
 Is there any mention of the famine of 1943?
 Yes, in a document found in an appendix.
 This devastating event was not even a footnote, but an item buried in an appendix somewhere in a six-volume tome.